Geology of North Dakota: Paleozoic (541–251 million years ago)

 In the Cambrian at the beginning of the Paleozoic, North Dakota was located at the equator.
-Extensive deposition of sedimentary rocks began 515 million years ago, when the Canadian Shield and North Dakota flooded during a marine transgression forming the Sauk Sequence.
+Extensive deposition of sedimentary rocks began 515 million years ago, when the Canadian Shield and North Dakota flooded during a marine transgression forming the Sauk sequence.
 The sequence contains only one major unit—the Deadwood Formation.
 The area of the Nesson Anticline and some hills eroded out of the rugged Precambrian landscape likely remained above the water surface.
 The sequence begins with sandstone eroded from Precambrian rocks and ascends through limestone and shale, before returning to sandstone when sea levels dropped again.
 Conodont fossils are common in the Deadwood Formation.

 During a dryland period, for 15 to 20 million years the land surface was eroded and no rocks from 485 to 470 million years ago are found in the rock record.
-A renewed marine transgression began the Tippecanoe Sequence, including Winnipeg Group sandstone and shale, overlain by Red River, Stony Mountain, Stonewall and Interlake Formation carbonates.
+A renewed marine transgression began the Tippecanoe sequence, including Winnipeg Group sandstone and shale, overlain by Red River Formation, Stony Mountain, Stonewall and Interlake Formation carbonates.
 In total, the Tippecanoe Sequence is 2000 feet thick.

 During the Silurian, the Williston Basin subsided becoming a defined feature.
 Percolating groundwater eroded limestone into caves and hollows typical of a karst topography during a mid-Paleozoic dry period, before a return to a shallow sea in the Ordovician.

 The region was above sea level for 40 million years during the Devonian as streams eroded the land surface until sea levels rose 356 million years ago.
 A weathered paleosol (known as the Ashern Formation) at the top of the Interlake Formation indicates that the Devonian and Mississippian Kaskaskia Sequence eroded the carbonates of the Interlake Formation.
 Winnipegosis Formation limestone and dolomite formed on top of the Ashern Formation, ascending to sandstone and shale in the Souris River and Dawson Bay formations.
 Periodically, the area dried out, resulting in weathered paleosols and the red and green siltstone layers of the Three Forks Formation which cover the Birdbear Formation carbonates.
 The collision of North America and Europe as Pangea began to form kicked off the Caledonian orogeny and realigned the Williston Basin opening to the sea in the west rather than the north.

 During the maximum extent of the sea, the Lodgepole and Mission Canyon formations took shape.
 A dry period precipitated Charles Formation evaporites, followed by Big Snowy Group carbonates, sand and shale.
 The ancestral Rocky Mountains began to rise around this time, bringing the Otter Formation shales and then draining the sea and uplifting the land.

 After a 10 million year dry period, shallow water crept back in during the Pennsylvanian beginning the Absaroka Sequence with Tyler Formation sandstone and shale, overlain by carbonates and brown clastic rocks in the Amsden Formation and Broom Creek Formation sandy carbonates.
 Another 10 million years of erosion is marked by an unconformity.
 Through the Permian, salt and red bed formations filled the Williston Basin belonging to the Opeche and Spearfish formations, along with the Minnekahta Formation limestone.